Chaos Breaker/Dark Awake: The King Has No Name (CB/DA) | |

 Officially known as "Sword Impact Reaction" (SIR), deflection (or "clashing") is a core aspect of Chaos Breaker gameplay and is often compared to the Parry System from Street Fighter III.
 While there are certainly similarities between the two, clashing and parrying differ in a number of ways.

-• Attacks occuring within 2 frames after a clash will not automatically clash, unlike a parry.
-This means that two attacks that hit you at the same time will connect.
-(The second hit anyway.)
+- Attacks occurring within 2 frames of a clash will not automatically clash, unlike a parry.
+This means that two attacks that hit you at the same time will connect (or at least the second hit).

 Dash Clashes